 3. Using Your Filter

 Congrats!
-You now have a JSON-defined Filter that is ready to be applied to an Action/Business Rule.
+You now have a JSON-defined Filter ready to be applied to an Action/Business Rule.

 Along those lines, note that only the following Actions accept Filters:

-In addition, there is one (and only one) Business Rule that accepts a Filter: Daily Schedule.
+In addition, one (and only one) Business Rule accepts a Filter: Daily Schedule.
 See our Scheduling Email-Based Reports tutorial for more info.

 Other Filters in Onit

-There are other filters besides Raw User and Raw Transaction Filters available to you in Onit.
+Other filters besides Raw User and Raw Transaction Filters are available to you in Onit.

 User Filter: This filter is functionally the same as the Raw User Filter.
-Instead of writing JSON the filter provides a dropdown list of Fields and Comparisons to build your filter.
+However, instead of writing JSON, it provides a dropdown list of Fields and Comparisons to build your filter.

 Reminder Filter: The reminder filter should be used to create reminders for Records.
-The same functionality can be achieved with JSON in a Raw Transaction filter, however this filter provides dropdown configuration for the same task.
+The same functionality can be achieved with JSON in a Raw Transaction filter.
+However, this filter provides a dropdown configuration for the same task.

 A Reminder Filter can only be used in a Daily Schedule Business Rule.